raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 ![Fxing the Sparkles with Blu Tack](images/sparklesBluTack.png)

-I have actually marked which terminal is which AND the direction from Sparkle 0 to Sparkle 1.
+I have actually marked which terminal is which AND the direction (with arrows) from Sparkle 0 to Sparkle 1.

 Note: If you get the direction wrong and connect the Crumble directly to the Sparkle's output, the Sparkles will not light up!